Conditions for the freezing phenomena of geometric measure of quantum discord for arbitrary two-qubit X states under non-dissipative dephasing noises

 In order to show the application of our theorem we consider a subclass of two qubit X-states given by

 $ \chi = \frac{1} {4}\left[ {I \otimes I + \textbf{r} \cdot \sigma \otimes I + I \otimes \textbf{s} \cdot \sigma + \sum\limits_{i = 1}^3 {c_i \sigma _i \otimes \sigma _i } } \right] $

-where we choose the Bloch vectors are $z$ directional with $ \textbf{r} = \left( {0,0,r} \right)$,$ \textbf{s} = \left( {0,0,s} \right) $.
-According to Eq.(6), the condition becomes $ {c_1^2 = 0,c_2^2 > r^2 + c_3^2 } $ or ${c_2^2 = 0,c_1^2 > r^2 + c_3^2 } $ which reduce to the results presented in Ref.\cite{Song:2011}.
-For fixed parameters r and s, the above inequalities becomes a two-parameter set, whose geometry can be depicted.
-Combined with the positively condition of the eigenvalues of the density matrix $\chi$ we can depicted the possible region of the mixed state.
+where we choose the Bloch vectors in $z$ direction with $ \textbf{r} = \left( {0,0,r} \right)$,$ \textbf{s} = \left( {0,0,s} \right) $.
+According to Eq.(6), the condition becomes $ {c_1^2 = 0,c_2^2 > r^2 + c_3^2 } $ or ${c_2^2 = 0,c_1^2 > r^2 + c_3^2 } $ which reduces to the result presented in Ref.\cite{Song:2011}.
+For fixed parameters $r$ and $s$, the above inequalities become a two-parameter set, whose geometry can be depicted.
+Combined with the positivity condition of the eigenvalues of the density matrix $\chi$ we can depict the possible region of the mixed state.
 In Fig.1 we plot the physical region with different $r$ and $s$, respectively.
-If $r = s = 0$, the mixed state reduces to the two qubit Bell-diagonal states.
+If $r = s = 0$, the mixed state reduces to the two-qubit Bell-diagonal states.